kdoore/CS2335-Gitbook/unity_editor.md

 Most of the code that we write for this course will end up being attached to gameObjects within the Unity Editor.

 ###Sample Code:
-The code section below is a very basic C# script called *Example.cs*  This creates a C# ``class Example`` which inherits from the ``MonoBehavior`` class.
+The code section below is a very basic C# script, *Example.cs*.
+This creates a C# ``class Example``, which inherits from the ``MonoBehavior`` class.
 When creating a C# script object, the code below shows the code that is automatically included in the file when it's created, this includes the MonoBehavior Start() and
 Update() functions.